Keith Brown (cricketer)

-Keith Robert Brown (born 18 March 1963 Edmonton, Middlesex, England) is a former English first-class cricketer.
+Keith Robert Brown (born 18 March 1963 in Edmonton, Middlesex, England) is a former English first-class cricketer.

-Keith Brown was educated at the Chace Comprehensive School, Enfield and he represented Middlesex and Marylebone Cricket Club (MCC) as a right-handed batsman, wicket-keeper and occasional right-arm slow-medium bowler in 247 first-class matches between 1984 and 1998, scoring 10,487 runs (average 35.19; highest score 200 not out) with 499 dismissals (466 catches and 33 stumpings).
+Keith Brown was educated at the Chace Comprehensive School, Enfield and he represented Middlesex as a right-handed batsman, wicket-keeper and occasional right-arm slow-medium bowler in 247 first-class matches between 1984 and 1998, scoring 10,487 runs (average 35.19; highest score 200 not out) with 499 dismissals (466 catches and 33 stumpings).
 He was the county's sixth most prolific wicket-keeper.

 He also scored 4,749 runs in 248 List A matches (average 29.31; highest score 114) with 217 dismissals (168 catches and 49 stumpings).

 He was awarded his county cap in 1990 and a benefit in 1998.
 He also served as vice-captain under the Middlesex captain Mark Ramprakash.
-Upon his retirement from first-class cricket in 1998, he became a gamesmaster and form tutor at Bramdean School, Exeter Devon.
+Upon his retirement from first-class cricket in 1998, he became a gamesmaster and form tutor at Bramdean School, Exeter, Devon.